flams/CouchDB-emily-tools/README.md

 ##CouchDBDocument API

-CouchDBDocument is design to allow you to perform all of the operations that would be otherwise possible using HTTP requests.
-It abstracts all of them in an easier to read manner so it all comes down to configuration.
+CouchDBDocument is designed to allow you to perform all of the operations that are possible using standard HTTP requests.

 ### Synchronizing with a document